trevden810/DispatchTracker/SEAMLESS_CONTEXT.md

 ## Recent Context

-Just completed vehicle detail cards implementation with 3D flip animations showing comprehensive diagnostics.
-Fixed deployment error in FileMaker route.
-Project ready for continued development or production troubleshooting.
+Just completed Job Assignments Dashboard with FileMaker integration using available fields.
+Updated color scheme to match PepMove logo exactly (lime-500 #84cc16).
+Fixed deployment error with missing imports.
+Ready to deploy and test new vehicle-job correlation features.

 **Use this context to immediately continue development without requiring project re-explanation.**